'Alexa, are we there yet?'

 You can ask Alexa about the charge level of the electric BMW i3

 In 2018, BMW showed off how it would integrate Alexa with its car infotainment system.
 But then, in early 2019, it demonstrated a voice assistant of its own, summoned by saying 'Hey BMW'.
-You can even change the name to anything you like.
-It's a strange move from the company to first invest in Alexa integration, then produce an assistant of its own, but that is the current situation.
+You could even change the name to anything you like.
+It was a strange move from the company to first invest in Alexa integration, then produce an assistant of its own.

 Alexa is available on 2016 model year onwards for the following vehicles: